 If you are unsure when you might have been exposed to infection, we recommend you test now and again after 12 weeks.

-In 2017, 43% of HIV diagnoses were made at a late stage of HIV infection.
+In 2021, 46% of HIV diagnoses in the UK were made at a late stage of HIV infection.
 This means people are testing many years after unprotected sex and potential exposure, when it is harder to treat the infection.

-Late diagnosis was highest in heterosexual men (59%) and heterosexual women (50%) and lowest among gay and bisexual men (33%).
-Late diagnosis of HIV reduces the effectiveness of treatment, so it is best to test early and start treatment as soon as possible, if you have a positive result.
+Late diagnosis was 63% in heterosexual men and 50% in heterosexual women.
+Among gay and bisexual men it was 37%.
+Late diagnosis of HIV reduces the effectiveness of treatment, so it's best to test early, and start treatment as soon as possible if you have a positive result.

 Our home testing service is quick, free and confidential.